sanjGuna/TicketService/README.md

 ####Select Option A:

-You will be promted to enter the date  that you would like to get availability.
+You will be prompted to enter the date that you would like to get availability.
 ![Availability](https://github.com/sanjGuna/TicketService/blob/master/Availability.png)

-Now you can hold seats based on your prefernce.
+Now you can hold seats based on your preference.
 You will need to enter userid.
-(Try testuser), date(01/01/2019), comma seperated seatd ids.
-Onece it is on hold you will get a confirmation number.
+(Try testuser), date(01/01/2019), comma separated seat ids.
+Once it is on hold you will get a confirmation number.

 ![optionB](https://github.com/sanjGuna/TicketService/blob/master/optionB.png)

-Now you will have the conformation number(Above screen gave 1), use OPTION C and use conformation numnber to confirm your seat.
+Now you will have the conformation number (Above screen gave 1), use OPTION C and use conformation number to confirm your seat.

 ![optionC](https://github.com/sanjGuna/TicketService/blob/master/optionC.png)

-Now if you run the Option A get availabe seats on same days as above 01/01/2019.
-You will see selected seat numbers from row one is not available.(onliy 6,9 10 available)
+Now if you run the Option A get available seats on same days as above 01/01/2019.
+You will see selected seat numbers from row one is not available. (only 6,9 10 available)

 ![optionA](https://github.com/sanjGuna/TicketService/blob/master/OptionA.png)

-### Testing, Code Coverage and static code analisis results.
+### Testing, Code Coverage and static code analysis results.
-As you can see in the following screen all test are passed and no sonarlint issues.
-Also i have a high code coverage and there were no tests added for UI classes as they only used to demostrate the work.
+AAs you can see in the following screen all test is passed and no sonar lint issues.
+Also, I have a high code coverage and there were no tests added for UI classes as they only used to demonstrate the work.
 ![Analysis](https://github.com/sanjGuna/TicketService/blob/master/Analysis.png)